Colors

 Key to Ribes

 A genus of 150-200 species, temperate, of the Northern Hemisphere and montane South America.
-The genus is separated into distinctive subgenera, these sometimes maintained as full genera (as by S).
-A molecular study suggests that recognition of Grossularia as a genus distinct from Ribes is not warranted, though it does form a monophyletic group nested within Ribes s.l.
+The genus is separated into distinctive subgenera, these sometimes maintained as full genera (as by Small 1933).
+Phylogenetic studies suggested that recognition of Grossularia as a genus distinct from Ribes is not warranted, though it does form a monophyletic group nested within Ribes s.l.
 (Senters & Soltis 2003; Weigend, Mohr, & Motley 2002).
-The dried "currants" commonly available in stores are actually raisins made from a small variety of grape, and have nothing to do with Ribes.
+Various species are cultivated for their berries, but the dried "currants" commonly available in stores are actually raisins made from a small variety of grape, and have nothing to do with Ribes.

 Show in key(s)